JasonCharamis/RAxML-NG-and-Friends/README.md

 This is a Snakemake workflow for running scalable maximum likelihood (ML) phylogenetic analysis using RAxML-NG and associated tools (Pythia, ModelTest-NG).
 This workflow is considerably slower than the IQ-TREE-based one, but is much better in terms of accuracy, especially in difficult-to-analyze datasets.

 This workflow performs all steps sequentially, from MSA to model selection and phylogeny inference.
+To include custom options, edit the config/config.yaml file.

 Usage:

-snakemake --cores 10 --snakefile Snakefile
+snakemake --cores 20 --snakefile Snakefile

-Dependencies:
+All dependencies are downloaded and installed through conda.

 Mafft
 https://github.com/GSLBiotech/mafft